-But let’s face it: when you’re starting a business, the mere idea of spending money makes your mouth dry and your palms clammy.
+But let’s face it—when you’re starting a business, the mere idea of spending money makes your mouth dry and your palms clammy.

 How do you know if you’ll be able to get your small business off the ground?
 How can you justify startup expenses when you aren’t earning any money yet?
 How are you supposed to know how to manage your business startup costs effectively?
 Shouldn’t you be pinching every last penny for at least the first year?

-Which ones are worth investing in and which ones should you put on the backburner?
-We’re breaking down both the essential and the unnecessary startup expenses for you here so you can make the most of every single dollar you invest in your small business.
+Which ones are worth investing in and which ones should you put on the back burner?
+We’re breaking down both the essential and the unnecessary startup expenses for you here, so you can make the most of every single dollar you invest in your small business.

-- Operating expense: regular day-to-day expenses required for running your business, such as insurance, payroll, rent, office supplies and more.
+- Operating expense: Regular day-to-day expenses required for running your business, such as insurance, payroll, rent, office supplies, and more.

-- Capital expense: bigger purchases or investments that become assets that benefit the business, such as equipment, a building or a vehicle.
+- Capital expense: Bigger purchases or investments that become assets that benefit the business, such as equipment, a building, or a vehicle.

 Those two types of expenses are treated differently for tax purposes, and you’ll likely have some startup expenses in both buckets.
-But don’t wave goodbye to your hard-earned money quite yet, as we’re also sharing some tips and advice to help you minimise your startup costs as much as possible.
+But don’t wave goodbye to your hard-earned money quite yet, as we’re also sharing some tips and advice to help you minimize your startup costs as much as possible.

 1. Business plan

-What’s a business plan ?
+What’s a business plan?
 It’s a formal document that will cover the basics of your business, such as:

-- Description of your company, products and services
+- Description of your company, products, and services

 - Market research to identify your ideal customer and potential opportunities

 - Competitive analysis to understand what similar companies you’re up against